-All non-proprietary feasibility study data will become public information.
-The NJCEP will institute a wind technical work group and a biopower technical working made up of interested stakeholders that would review the results of the studies to provide input and justification for future program changes and enhancements.
+Any proprietary information submitted with the feasibility study must comply with the NJ Open Public Records Act (OPRA).
+The feasibility study information that is not protected by OPRA, will become public information.
+The NJCEP will institute a wind technical work group and a biopower technical work group made up of interested stakeholders that would review the results of the studies to provide input and justification for future program changes and enhancements.